Aubusson, Creuse: Musée Départemental de la Tapisserie

 Created in 1981, the museum exhibits nearly 600 years of tapestry creation and production.
-This rich collection is composed of 17th, 18th and 19th Century tapestries and carpets.
-As well as works from its own collection, there are also regular exhibitions of tapestries from around the world, showcasing works right up to the present day.
+This rich collection is composed of 17th, 18th and 19th century tapestries and carpets.
+As well as works from the museum's own collection, there are also regular exhibitions of tapestries from around the world, showcasing works right up to the present day.

 Centre Culturel Jean Lurcat, Avenue des Lissiers

 Maison du Tapissier

-This is a permanent exhibition that is staged in an ancient Creusois house in Aubusson.
+This is a permanent exhibition that is held in an ancient Creusois house in Aubusson.
 The interior tells the history and traditions of tapestry as well as showing furniture of the period.